mgijax/autolittriage/Readme.txt

     Overfitting on all 4 curation groups.
 So will need to try addressing that.

 Aug 28, 2019
-    Analyzing the selected/unselected counts in the sample set vs. what is in the Test set.
+    Analyzing the selected/unselected counts in the sample set vs what is in the Test set.
 Things didn't jive.
 E.g., for tumor: selected_after = 1,675 (3% of "after" set), but "selected" in the test set = 1,412 (19% of test set)